lionlai1989/RoadExpeditionerDrone/DEVELOP.md

 absolute coordinate system.
 This accurately reflects how a drone operates in the wild without external positioning systems (like GNSS, GPS, or motion capture).

-Current State: The system can fail when operating in OpenVINS mode due to the complexities introduced.

 #### Stereo RGB Images for OpenVINS

 OpenVINS uses a dedicated stereo RGB pair: `StereoLeft` and `StereoRight`.
 RTAB-Map continues using